-This chapter provides descriptions of what features have been added or bugs fixed for each version of HTCondor.
-The first section describes the HTCondor version numbering scheme, what the numbers mean, and what the different release series are.
-The rest of the sections each describe a specific release series, and all the HTCondor versions found in that series.
+This chapter provides descriptions of what features have been added or bugs fixed for each release of HTCondor.
+The first section describes the HTCondor version numbering scheme, what the numbers mean, and what the different releases are.
+The rest of the sections each describe the specific releases.

 HTCondor Version Number Scheme¶

 Starting with HTCondor 9.2.0, the version number scheme changed.
 We made this change to give us additional flexibility in releasing small updates to address specific issues, without disturbing the normal development of HTCondor.
 The version number will still retain the MAJOR.MINOR.PATCH form with slightly different meanings.
 We have borrowed ideas from Semantic Versioning.

 The MAJOR number increments for each new Long Term Support (LTS) release.
 A new LTS release may have backward-incompatible changes and may require updates to configuration files.
 If the current LTS release is 9.0.6.
 The next one will be 10.0.0.
 A new LTS release is expected every twelve to eighteen months.

 The MINOR number increments during the development of new features.
 This number stays at 0 for LTS releases.
 The current release is 9.2.0.
 A regular release is expected to increment every one to two months.

 The PATCH number increments when we have targeted fixes.
 For the LTS releases, the patch number is expected to increment every one to two months and may increment more frequently if a serious problem is discovered.
 For the regular releases, the frequency of patch releases depends on the demand for quick updates.